Abs-Shagor/OOP-x-Python/README.md

 ### 1. What is the programming paradigm?
 It’s type and example.
 - Programming Paradigm is a way to structure code.
 There are 3 type of it
-- <u>Monolithic programming:</u> Writing an entire program in one big module/structure. used in old web applications.
+- **Monolithic programming:** Writing an entire program in one big module/structure. used in old web applications.
-- Procedural programming: Writing code as a sequence of step-by-step instructions with functions.
+- *Procedural programming:* Writing code as a sequence of step-by-step instructions with functions.
 C, PHP
-- Object Oriented Programming(OOP): modern way to code.
+- *Object Oriented Programming(OOP):* modern way to code.
 Used in Python, Java, C++

 ### 2. What is OOP?
 Why do we use it?
 What are the 4-pillers of oop?
 - OOP is a way of coding using class, object and real world concepts.